Principles of Feminine Dress

 Three examples of modern secular dress which do not follow any guidelines and could not have been worn publicly in Western society until very recently.

 In relativism there can be no ultimate standard.
 Instead, morals, truth, aesthetic judgements and so forth merely reflect social context or personal opinion.
 There is no higher universally valid authority to refer to in order to resolve differences in opinions.
 Everyone’s opinions and actions must to be accepted as ‘right for them’.
 Relativism is self-refuting, because one cannot claim relativism is universally true and valid without claiming that there is universally valid truth.
 Thus anyone wishing to refute the existence of universally valid truth cannot do so without making a truth claim themselves and contradicting their own position.
-They must then either give up all criticism of everyone’s thoughts or actions, no matter how distasteful they find them, or they must admit that they do believe objective judgement is possible and they are not a relativist.

-Anyone believing in God, or even a platonic realm of forms, must believe in eternal objective principles.
-After all, if God is not eternal, unchanging and independent of individuals’ beliefs, he is not God.
-This is not compatible with relativism because God is the ultimate source of truth, justice and beauty.
 Anyone who does not agree with relativism should not have difficulty admitting that some clothes might in reality be more aesthetically pleasing than others.
 We could then venture to assert that we can perceive aesthetics and recognise beauty ourselves.
 If reality and truth do exist, and we are able to perceive them, then with some analysis we can discover general principles to help us coherently choose between good dress and bad.

 When analysing clothes from the past, rather than novel modern fashions, there is often broad agreement over beautiful and ugly clothes.
 Very many people can appreciate the elegance of Victorian attire and simultaneously recoil from the 70s bell bottom jump suit.
 This may give us confidence that truly effective guidelines can be discovered.
-In fact, it is quite likely that the awfulness of many modern and post-modern trends were not innocent errors caused by accidently violating an unwritten rule of aesthetic necessity.
+In fact, it is quite likely that the awfulness of many modern and post-modern trends were not innocent errors caused by accidentally violating an unwritten rule of aesthetic necessity.
 Instead it should be considered that a number of people involved in promulgating ugly fashions understood that they were revolting against good taste and did so deliberately because of their commitment to fundamentally atheistic social programs.

 While those people first involved in rejecting order had the benefit of knowing what order looked like, many of us who grew up later are now not so sure.
 Certainly we dress poorly, but in large part it is from habit not rebellion.
 We were reared in sneakers and jeans.
 If we wanted to be fashionable, Britney Spears or Justin Timberlake were our inspiration.
-The excitement that an opportunity to dress more formally arouses in younger people gives hope that we are willing to embrace better principles and higher standards if encouraged.
+The excitement that an opportunity to dress more formally produces in younger people gives hope that we are willing to embrace better principles and higher standards if encouraged.

 The principles of dress which will be covered here are not exhaustive, but adherence to them should not be difficult and ought to ensure a pleasing and appropriate outfit is produced.
-First, feminine dress will be addressed as it is more in want of ordering than masculine.
-Men’s attire remains closer to tradition, and most men can dress better given sufficient motivation and opportunity.